eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 ## A Rough Design

-We knew that to get this up and going quickly we didn't want to start muddling around with a SQL Instance or have to start modelling and pushing migrations with something like Entity Framework.
-We already use CosmosDB extensively in our core platform.
+We knew that to get this up and going quickly we didn't want to start muddling around with a Azure SQL instance or have to start modelling and pushing migrations with something like Entity Framework to a relational db.
+And we already use CosmosDB extensively in our core platform.
 Our production APIs serve millions of requests daily from Cosmos so we knew it would be a good candidate for direct storage and could deal with requests at scale.
 BUT... we also knew that the equivalent of the following query wasn't going to get great results from a relevancy point of view.

 ```sql
 SELECT     *